The music production resources you'll find listed on the page below has been selected for electronic music producers who

 You also have the review system at Amazon which means you can spot items of gear with obvious flaws or defects and narrow down your search to look only at the best rated equipment if you want.

 Keep an eye on the Musical Equipment Deals page as this is where discounts on studio gear are listed on the Amazon site.

 8. Music Production Forums

 Other music production resources?

-add new resources at my discretion so this doesn't become yet
+add new music production resources at my discretion so this doesn't become yet

 another "59 resources you absolutely must have..." page (rolls eyes).